Long memory score-driven models as approximations for rough Ornstein-Uhlenbeck processes: Specific examples for volatility models

 We proceed to price a range of path-independent and path-dependent options, including European, Asian, Lookback, and Barrier options, using Monte Carlo simulations.
 The Algorithm \ref{keyalgorithm} outlines the computational steps for simulating asset paths and pricing these options.

-Table \ref{pricing_result} reports the option prices computed via Algorithm \ref{keyalgorithm}, with standard errors shown in parentheses.
-We set $M=10^5$, $n = 500$, $T = 1$, with strike prices $K = 80, 90, 100, 110, 120$.
+Table \ref{pricing_result} reports the option prices computed via Algorithm \ref{keyalgorithm} for different values of the roughness parameter $\alpha$, with standard errors shown in parentheses.
+We set $M=5\times 10^5$, $n = 500$, $T = 1$, with strike prices $K = 80, 90, 100, 110, 120$.
 For the barrier options, the barrier level is set to $B_u = 110$ for the Up-In call and $B_d = 90$ for the Down-Out put.
+It can be seen that as $\alpha$ decreases, European calls and puts prices rise, reflecting the fat-tailed return distributions generated by rough volatility processes.
+Asian options follow similar patterns but with attenuated sensitivity, as price averaging dampens the impact of path roughness.
+Lookback options show the most pronounced positive sensitivity to roughness, as their payoffs directly depend on extreme price realizations that become more frequent under rough volatility.
+Barrier options exhibit the most intricate response.
+While barrier calls increase with roughness, corresponding barrier puts decrease in value.
+This occurs because roughness simultaneously increases potential terminal payoffs but also raises the probability of early barrier triggering.